Leveraging Discrete Function Decomposability for Scientific Design: Design in Discrete State Spaces

 Our interest in the distributional optimization formulation is motivated by its extensibility.
-First, DO enables one to directly use innovations from the Estimation of Distribution Algorithm (EDA)~\citep{larranaga01_eda, brookes20_eda_em} and policy optimization~\citep{peters07_rwr,peng19_awr} communities.
-Of particular note are methods that enable combining a pre-trained, unconditional generative model, $p(x)$, with a property predictor, $p(y|x)$, to execute Bayes rule so as to obtain a sampling distribution that can be used for design, $p(x|y \in Y)$ (\eg,~\cite{brookes19_cbas, Fannjiang2020, uehara24_braid}).
+First, such a setup enables us to directly use innovations from the Estimation of Distribution Algorithm (EDA)~\citep{brookes20_eda_em,larranaga01_eda} and policy optimization~\citep{peters07_rwr,peng19_awr} communities.
+Of particular note are methods that enable combining a pre-trained, unconditional generative model, $p(x)$, with a property predictor, $p(y|x)$, to execute Bayes rule and thereby obtain a sampling distribution that can be used for design, $p(x|y \in Y)$ (\eg, \cite{brookes19_cbas, Fannjiang2020, uehara24_braid}).
 Second, as the key object that navigates the search space, $p_\theta(x)$, is a generative model, we stand to benefit from advances in generative modeling.
-Herein, for clarity of contribution, we focus on the purest form of the EDA, without entropy regularization, a prior, or conditioning, leaving such extensions to future work.

-\paragraph{Contributions.} We develop a DO algorithm in the form of a generalized EDA/policy optimization algorithm that can leverage any decomposability in $f(x)$ in the form described earlier as \mbox{$\cliqueLinearAdditive$} (also equivalently described by a junction tree), to more efficiently navigate the design space and find designs with high $f(x)$ (Fig.~\ref{fig:schematic}).
+Herein, for clarity of contribution, we focus on the purest form of the EDA, without entropy regularization or a prior.
+We leave such extensions to future work. \paragraph{Contributions.} We develop a distributional optimization algorithm in the form of a generalized EDA/policy optimization algorithm that can leverage any decomposability in $f(x)$ in the form described earlier as \mbox{$\cliqueLinearAdditive$}, to more efficiently navigate the design space and find high-performing designs quickly (Fig.~\ref{fig:schematic}).
 We call our method \ourmethod (\abbr).
-We first empirically investigate \abbr on entirely synthetic problems, illustrating that DADO indeed yields designs with high $f(x)$ more quickly than a version that is not decomposition-aware.
-Next we investigate \abbr for problems anchored on real protein data, further substantiating that leveraging decomposition helps.
+We first empirically investigate \abbr on synthetic examples, illustrating that the anticipated optimization efficiency emerges compared to decomposition-unaware baselines.
+Then we further substantiate this efficiency on problems anchored on real protein data, that is, by optimizing protein property predictive models.
+Additionally, in case studies on a few protein predictive models, we find that accuracy is robust to modifications of the decomposition, suggesting that perfect {\it a priori} knowledge of decomposability is not required.